ROAR-ROBOTICS/xingyun/ReadMe.md

 2) It was discovered through testing that the curvature contraint in legRecognition() that utilized gradient differences is not very robust.
 Thus, the more non-human obstacles are in the environment, the more difficulty the algorithm will have in correctly identifying legs from obstacles.
 An algorithm redesign will come with the next version of Xingyun.

 3) If it is desired to use Xingyun as a standalone module as part of a larger project without any visualization, Matplotlib is not required.
 Xingyun object can be instantiated as normal and only humanPerception() is required to generate a vector of Human objects with centroid and orientation information.

+4) Please note that include/matplotlibcpp.h is not developed by the authors, and thus does not contain a header indicating authorship and license terms.
+No changes were made to the file and thus it also does not pass cppcheck and cpplint format tests.

 ## Explanation of Commit Message Format Inconsistencies